 Dear CCQ Family,

-We are writing to inform you that CCQ Leadership has been prayerfully and thoughtfully planning for reopening our church building for in-person services.
-As of this writing, we plan to reopen on Sunday, June 7, 2020, and we ask that you read the important information below regarding the protocols that are in place and what you can expect as you return to the church building.
-We are taking this slowly, evaluating week-to-week, keeping the health and safety of everyone in mind as our top priority.
-Thank you for your prayers, patience, and flexibility over the past few months.
+We are writing to inform you that CCQ Leadership has prayerfully and thoughtfully planned for reopening our church building for in-person services.
+We reopened on Sunday, June 7, 2020, and we ask that you read the important information below regarding the protocols that are in place and what you can expect as you return to the church building.
+We are evaluating week-to-week, keeping the health and safety of everyone in mind as our top priority.
+Thank you for your prayers, patience, and flexibility over the past several months.
 Just as the apostle Paul exhorted Timothy, what a blessing it is that our fellowship remains in the gospel from the first day until now, and God will complete His good work until the day of Jesus Christ (Philippians 1:3-6).

 PROTOCOLS FOR REOPENING THE BUILDING:

 SUNDAY & WEDNESDAY WORSHIP – We are currently open for in-person worship services on SUNDAYS at 9:00 AM, 11:00 AM, and 6:30 PM, and on WEDNESDAYS at 7:00 PM.

-NO CHILDREN’S MINISTRY – This ministry will not be provided during the initial stages of reopening.
-For those who believe their children can sit through the entirety of the service in the Sanctuary or Dojo, you are welcome to bring them.
+NO CHILDREN’S MINISTRY – Our Children’s Ministry has not fully reopened today.
+For those who believe their children can sit through the entirety of the service in the Sanctuary or Overflow Room, you are welcome to bring them.
 As well, we offer Children’s Ministry classes during our 11:00am service for Nursery through 11 years of age.

 THOSE WHO ARE SICK – If you personally or a member of your household feel(s) sick with any symptoms (i.e. coughing, sneezing, fever, runny nose, sore throat, GI disturbance, etc.), please stay home and do not attend church services, ministry meetings, or special events.
-We will continue to make the Sunday service available online.
+We will continue to make the services available online.